 Stories about the stories we tell each other when there’s no one listening

 The bedroom can be a sanctum and a sanctuary.
-It can also be an arena and a battleground.
+It can also be an arena and a battleground, as well as a playground.
 But more than anything else, behind its closed door, it’s the place where we are most ourselves.
 It is, after all, a place of nakedness – both literal and figurative.

 And when two people share the bedroom, each of those things acquires layers and facets.
 What we do here is unlike what we do elsewhere, even elsewhere in our own homes.
 And the conversations we have with each other here are unlike the conversations we have with each other anywhere else.
 It is our relationship laid bare.

 Pillow Talking is an exploration of intimacy: what is it?
 When does it – or doesn’t it – happen?
 And how is it made manifest in our bedroom talk?